Skip to main content

 }

-Example file for creating a MySQL semi-sync cluster of arbitrary configuration
+Example file for creating a MySQL semi-sync cluster of custom configuration

 resource "openstack_networking_network_v2" "network_1" {